BurningForceKin/ModularSynthStuff/README.md

 The module is 5HP wide.
 It only takes power from the +12V rail and converts it to 5V.

 V1 Test Notes: Use UNSHROUDED header for power.
 IT WORKS!!
 LEDs are a bit bright, so I might increase the resistor values.

+V2 Notes: Printing error at the powerheader :/

 # Braids